The RefSeq column on our gene pages has changed.

 How does MANE benefit me?

 Matched Annotation from NCBI and EBI (MANE) will facilitate greater consistency for reporting data relating to genes, such as variant positions.
-By standardising our transcripts, we ensure that anyone who says that anyone who finds an important A->G variant on position 5 of Ensembl’s BEND4-201 CDS can report that, knowing that someone else who prefers to use RefSeq will find the same A->G variant at the same position 5, rather than 12 bases away.
+By standardising our transcripts, we ensure that anyone who finds an important A->G variant on position 5 of Ensembl’s BEND4-201 CDS can report that, knowing that someone else who prefers to use RefSeq will find the same A->G variant at the same position 5, rather than 12 bases away.
 This interoperability will speed up research, with no more need for time-consuming conversions, or worse, misinterpretations.

 By identifying the MANE Select transcript (the most biologically important transcript, as agreed between Ensembl and NCBI), we also highlight a single transcript to use universally for reporting variants.
 Biologically important transcripts will be eventually added as MANE Plus, allowing you to easily filter your data to only see that which we think is important.